 But, Dadaist art didn’t flourish only in Zurich.
 It was an international movement that was also seen in Paris, Berlin, Cologne, Hanover, and New York.
 Journals like Litterature, dadaco, Dada Almanach, and Dada Cino were published and helped tie the movement together across oceans and borders.

 Dada artists moved all over, too, especially after the war, and these different regional groups intermingled and further spread the message of Dada rebellion.

 Man Ray (Emmanuel Radnitzky) was another important leader in the Dadaist movement.
-He was a New Yorker but spent much of his career in Paris, who befriended Marcel Duchamp and was known for combining everyday items in strange ways.
+He was a New Yorker but spent much of his career in Paris.
+He befriended Marcel Duchamp and was known for combining everyday items in strange ways.
 It seems everyone knew everyone in the Dada world.

 Dadaists were even against themselves and one of their favorite sayings was, “Dada is anti-dada.”
 Talk about being anti-everything.
 They weren’t kidding.

 Still, collage was a favorite between Dadaist artists, for obvious reasons, by mixing and matching various images, texts, and mediums.
 Even the name “dada” was a sort of experiment in collage art.
 It was supposedly chosen at random from a German/French dictionary.